-Reading a post by Dr. Steve Brown, at SharpeningLeaders.Com on the topic of “balance” a while back, prompted me to consider (again) the topic myself.
+Reading a post by Dr. Steve Brown at ArrowLeadership.org on “balance” a while back prompted me to consider (again) the topic myself.
 It’s been a while.
-Having been a senior leader for many years, of course, the topic has come up from time to time, and I consider myself to be somewhat responsible for helping staff, lay leaders, etc. wrestle with and otherwise do their best to maintain balance in their lives.
+Having been a senior leader for many years, the topic has come up from time to time, and I consider myself somewhat responsible for helping staff, lay leaders, etc., wrestle with and otherwise do their best to maintain balance in their lives.

 In his post, Goodbye Balance … Dr. Steve says: